Keeping our beaches clean starts with you!

 Three reasons Adopt-a-Beach cleanups are kind of a big deal

 - Clean Beaches.
 Each year, Adopt-a-Beach volunteers remove tens of thousands of pounds of litter from their local beaches.
-More than 85% of it is plastic.
+About 85% of it is plastic.
 Tackling plastic pollution in the Great Lakes is no small task, but together we can make a difference.

 - Committed Communities.
 For more than 30 years, Adopt-a-Beach volunteers have worked to keep Great Lakes shorelines healthy, safe, and beautiful.
-Every year, about 15,000 volunteers join cleanups on all five Great Lakes and in each of the eight Great Lake states.
+Every year, thousands of volunteers join cleanups on all five Great Lakes and in each of the eight Great Lake states.

 How it works